Judicial Interpretation [2025] No. 5

 (4) The value or quantity of unsold infringing reproductions reaches three times or more the thresholds specified in items (1) through (3) of this paragraph; or the sales amount or quantity of sold infringing reproductions does not meet the thresholds in items (1) through (3), but when combined with the value or quantity of unsold infringing reproductions, reaches three times or more the thresholds specified therein.

-Where an act constitutes both the crime of copyright infringement under Article 217 of the Criminal Law and the crime of selling such infringing reproductions, the offender shall be convicted and punished for copyright infringement in accordance with Article 217.
+Rule 15 Where an act constitutes both the crime of copyright infringement under Article 217 of the Criminal Law and the crime of selling such infringing reproductions, the offender shall be convicted and punished for the crime of copyright infringement in accordance with Article 217.

 Where an act constitutes both the crime of copyright infringement under Article 217 of the Criminal Law and the crime of knowingly selling others' infringing reproductions, the offender shall be subject to combined punishment for both crimes.

-The acquisition of trade secrets through illegal reproduction or other unlawful means shall be deemed as "theft" under item (1) of the first paragraph of Article 219 of the Criminal Law.
-Obtaining trade secrets by unauthorized or exceeding authorized use of computer information systems or similar means shall be deemed as "electronic intrusion" under item (1) of the first paragraph of Article 219 of the Criminal Law.
+Rule 16 The acquisition of trade secrets through illegal reproduction or other unlawful means shall be deemed as "theft" under item (1) of the first paragraph of Article 219 of the Criminal Law.
+Obtaining trade secrets by using without authorization or exceeding the scope of authorization, computer information systems or similar means shall be deemed as "electronic intrusion" under item (1) of the first paragraph of Article 219 of the Criminal Law.

-Any infringement of trade secrets shall be deemed to involve "serious circumstances" under Article 219 of the Criminal Law where any of the following conditions is met:
+Rule 17 Any infringement of trade secrets under any of the following circumstances shall be deemed to involve "serious circumstances" under Article 219 of the Criminal Law:

-(1) The amount of loss caused to the trade secret owner reaches CNY 300,000 or more;
+(1) The amount of loss caused to the trade secret owner amounts to CNY 300,000 or more;

 (2) The illegal gains obtained from trade secret infringement amount to CNY 300,000 or more;